 What is Positive Parenting?

-Positive Parenting is a parenting principle that assumes that children are born with the desire to “do the right thing.”
-For this, mutual respect is key, along with the use of positive methods of discipline.
-Likewise, it is better to invest time in teaching proper behavior in the future than wasting it punishing past misbehavior.
+Positive Parenting assumes that children are born with the desire to “do the right thing.”
+For that reason, mutual respect is key, along with the use of positive methods of discipline.
+Likewise, it is better to invest time in teaching proper behavior in the future than to waste it punishing past misbehavior.

 It is not a new parenting method.
-In fact, it was introduced in the United States in the 1920s by the Viennese psychiatrists Alfred Adler and Rudolf Dreikurs.
+It was introduced in the United States in the 1920s by the Viennese psychiatrists Alfred Adler and Rudolf Dreikurs.
 As is evident, many years have passed, and Positive Parenting strategies have been improved over time.

-I have seen repeatedly that modern parents who were raised with strict rules and violent punishments see Positive Parenting as an answer to escape from this “chain” of actions, as well as a way to educate their children in a different way, one that corresponds to their values and beliefs.
+I have seen repeatedly that modern parents raised with strict rules and violent punishments see Positive Parenting as an answer.
+An answer to escape from this “chain” of actions.
+As well as a way to educate their children differently.
+A way that corresponds to their values and beliefs.

 Fortunately, parents who are sensitive to their children’s needs are becoming more and more common in our society.
 Knowing what they need, according to their growth and development stages, and their temper will help you get closer to them.